COVID-19 Remote Teaching Resources Guide

 How can I collect student assignments digitally?

-Moodle has a feature to collect assignments digitally, provide students feedback, and share student grades.
+Moodle has a feature to collect assignments digitally, provide students feedback, and share student grades (using the Moodle Gradebook).
 The two most common ways to collect work from students through Moodle is by using the Moodle Assignment activity or the Turnitin Assignment activity.
 Both activities are widely used by faculty at Purchase to collect papers and other digital projects.

 You can also set up VoiceThread activities in assignment mode.
 There are two formats available.
 You can share one of your VT presentations, and assign students to make one or more comments on the VT.
 Or you can set up the assignment for students to create and share their own VT presentation.
 In either case, VoiceThread provides a grading interface where you can view and grade student work, and have those grades transfer to the Moodle gradebook.